Skip to Content

 Like this?
 See my post with 17 Plants That Attract Beneficial Insects, my tips for How to Grow Sunflowers, and my guide for How to Grow Beautiful Zinnias!

-Step 3: Refresh food and keep your cage clean
+Step 3: Refreshing food & keeping cage clean

 If you have an egg, know that the egg stage will last about a week, maybe a little less or a little more depending on the conditions.
 Once the egg hatches, it’s time for the larval stage.
 This is the caterpillar stage, and it lasts about 3 weeks—again, give or take depending on conditions.